Eu chamo-me Theodoro―e fui amanuense do Ministerio do Reino.

 Parecia tão contemporaneo, tão regular, tão classe-média como se viesse da minha repartição...

-It seemed so contemporary, so regular, so middle-class as if it came from my office...
+He seemed so contemporary, so regular, so middle-class as if he came from my office...

 Veio-me á idéa de repente que tinha diante de mim o Diabo: mas logo todo o meu raciocinio se insurgiu resolutamente contra esta imaginação.

-I suddenly had the idea that I had the Devil before me: but then all my reasoning rose up resolutely against this imagination.
+It suddenly occurred to me that I had the Devil in front of me: but immediately all my reasoning resolutely rebelled against this imagination.

 Eu nunca acreditei no Diabo―como nunca acreditei em Deus.

-I never believed in the Devil—as I never believed in God.
+I have never believed in the Devil―as I have never believed in God.

 Não, não acredito!